 Visiting a pumpkin patch is a great fall activity, particularly if you have children.
 The Twin Cities' pumpkins are in stock at most supermarkets by the end of September or early October at the latest, but if you're really looking for an adventure, consider visiting a local farm such as Afton Apple Orchard.
 Many pumpkin patches are also part of apple orchards that have lots of extra children's entertainment options, so if you choose the right one, you and your family can plan to spend a full day at one of these Minnesota farms.

 Over the course of eight weekends in September and October, an open field just outside of Minneapolis in Shakopee is transformed into Olde England for the annual Minnesota Renaissance Festival.
 Costumed characters, music, farm animals, fire breathers, jousting, and authentic cuisine make this festival fun for all ages.
 Come dressed in period wear and you will fit right in.
-In 2018, the Minnesota Renaissance Festival will take place from August 18 through September 30.
+In 2019, the Minnesota Renaissance Festival will take place on weekends from August 17 through September 29.